slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On winning

 <!--
-> *"Only the weak are cruel.
-Gentleness can only be expected from the strong."
--- Leo Buscaglia*
 > *"If winning becomes too important in a game, change the rules to make it more fun.
 Changing rules can become the new game."
 -- Kevin Kelly*
-> *"We prefer to see winners as naturally talented rather then hard working.
-Because if it were reversed, what would that inply to us?"
--- Naval Ravikant*

 - quem ganha a maioria dos duelos normalmente ganha o jogo. micro e o macro -- sergio conceição
 - tecnically win or fundamentally win